guyavrah1986/mySlimDhcpRelayServer/README.md

 - `cd build`
 - `build$ cmake ../` for production code, OR
 - `build$ cmake ../ -DBUILD_UNIT_TESTS=True` (for debug/unit test/ non production mode)
-- `build$ make` (it will build according to the Makefile that is present there - main artifcat is `myHttpServer.out`)
+- `build$ make` (it will build according to the Makefile that is present there - main artifcat is `slimDhcpRelayServer.out`)

 # Run unit tests:
 - After sucessfully building the project, the unit tests (GTest based) will be built as well.